Pit-Fighter

-Pit-Fighter is a 1990 arcade fighting game by Atari Games which uses digitized live actors.
-It was Atari's first fighting game.
-The Japanese arcade release was published by Konami.
+Pit-Fighter is a 1990 fighting game developed and published by Atari Games for arcades.
+The Japanese release was published by Konami.
 Home versions were published by Tengen.

-The graphical animations for the player character and opponents were created through a bluescreen process, where the various poses and moves were performed by real actors in front of a video camera.
+The game uses digitized live actors captured through a bluescreen process, where the various poses and moves were performed by actors in front of a video camera.
 The game's on-screen character animation is replays of the actual footage, not a rotoscoped (redrawn) animation.
 Pit-Fighter is the second fighting game to use digitized sprites, after Home Data's Reikai Dōshi: Chinese Exorcist.

 Gameplay

 The gameplay is similar to Taito's Violence Fight and SNK's Street Smart.
 The player must punch and kick their opponents until their energy runs out.
 If the player presses all three of the buttons at once, the character will perform a "super move".
 The player begins by choosing one of the three playable characters, who each have different moves, speeds, and powers.
 Up to three people can play at a time, but there will be extra opponents to fight during any of the game's 15 different matches.

-Every third fight is a bonus round known as a Grudge Match.
+Every third fight is a bonus round known as a "Grudge Match".
 In a Grudge Match, the player must fight against a CPU controlled clone of the fighter if playing alone, or against the other players in a multiplayer game.
 Getting knocked down three times eliminates a player from the Grudge Match; the winner is the last one standing.
 Losing the Grudge Match does not eliminate a player, but the winner gets bonus money.

 The final battle, the "Championship Match", is between the player and the mysterious entity that taunts between matches periodically, the Masked Warrior.
 If more than one person is playing the game before this match, they must fight each other to the death until only one becomes victorious and can fight him.

 The crowd can interfere by attacking, dropping usable weapons, or pushing a stray player back into the fight.
 The "power pill" power-up makes the player temporarily stronger and take less damage from hits.

 Characters

-Pit-Fighter features 3 playable fighters:
+Pit-Fighter features three playable fighters: